Fellow Membership Programme

 • What are counterpart funds and how much is needed?

-Counterpart funds come from another institution that is financially supporting your research, so that you can afford other expenses that may arise during your stay.
-It is important to mention that counterpart funds can be to cover air tickets, as UNU-BIOLAC’s funds will not be received before the research takes place.
-UNU-BIOLAC will not be responsible if the funds provided are not sufficient for the living expenses during the fellowship.
-For this reason, it is required that fellows certify the availability of counterpart funds.
+Counterpart funds may come from another institution that financially supports your research so that you can afford other expenses that may arise during your stay.
+It is important to mention that counterpart funds can cover air tickets, as UNU-BIOLAC’s funds will not be received before the research starts.
+UNU-BIOLAC will not be responsible if the funds provided are insufficient for the living expenses during the internship.

 • What is a bench fee and how can I apply for it?

 This is part of the funds that the fellow is awarded for the research and is to be received by the host institution laboratory.
-An amount of USD 500 per month can be used for laboratory expenses and other related needs during the research.
+USD 500 per month can be used for laboratory expenses and other related needs during the research of the 3-month fellowships.
 The money is to be delivered after each month ends.
 To apply for bench fee funding, complete the Bench Fee Request Form for each month (up to three times).

 • What is a vendor form?